shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 FAQ
 ---
+(*) How does machine learning help in predicting weather vagaries?
+How does NeuronRain research version approach this?

+It is an unusual application of machine learning to predict weather from astronomical data.
+Disclaimer here is this is not astrology but astronomy.
+It is long known that earth is influenced by gravitational forces of nearby ethereal bodies (e.g high tides associated with lunar activity, ElNino-LaNina pairs correlated to Sun spot cycles and Solar maxima etc.,).
+NeuronRain research version in SourceForge uses Swiss Ephemeris implementation in a third-party opensource code (Maitreya's Dreams) to compute celestial degree locations of planets in Solar system.
+It mines historic data of weather disasters (Typhoons, Hurricanes, Earthquakes) for patterns in astronomical positions of celestial bodies and their connections to heightened weather disturbances on earth.
+Prominent algorithm used is sequence mining which finds common patterns in string encoded celestial information.
+This sequence mining along with other bioinformatics tools extracts class association rules for weather patterns.
+Preliminary analysis shows this kind of pattern mining of astronomical data coincides reasonably with actual observations.
+Most weather models are fluid dynamics based while this is a non-conventional astronomy based analysis.

 (*) What is the historic timeline evolution of NeuronRain repositories?

 Initial design of a cognitive inference model (uncommitted) was during 2003 though original conceptualization occurred during 1998-99 to design a distributed linux.
 Coincidentally, an engineering team project done by the author was aligned in this direction - a distributed cloud-like execution system - though based on application layer CORBA (https://sourceforge.net/projects/acadpdrafts/files/Excerpts_Of_PSG_BE_FinalProject_COBRA_done_in_1999.pdf/download).
 Since 1999, author has worked in various IT companies (https://sourceforge.net/projects/acadpdrafts/files/AllRelievingLetters.pdf/download) and studied further (MSc and an incomplete PhD at CMI/IMSc/IIT,Chennai,India - 2008-2011).
 It was a later thought to merge machine learning analytics and a distributed linux kernel into a new linux fork-off driven by BigData analytics.
 Commits into Sourceforge and GitHub repositories are chequered with fulltime Work and Study tenures.
 Thus it is pretty much parallel charity effort from 2003 alongside mainstream official work.
 Presently author does not work for any and works fulltime on NeuronRain code commits and related independent academic research only with no monetary benefit accrued.
 Significant commits have been done from 2013 onwards and include implementations for author's publications done till 2011 and significant expansion of them done after 2012 till present.
 Initially AstroInfer was intended for pattern mining Astronomical Datasets for weather prediction.
 In 2015, NeuronRain was replicated in SourceForge and GitHub after a SourceForge outage and since then SourceForge NeuronRain repos have been made specialized for academic research and astronomy while GitHub NeuronRain repos are for production cloud deployments.